Algorithmic and Human Collusion

 Abstract:

-As self-learning pricing algorithms become popular, there are growing concerns among academics and regulators that algorithms could learn to collude tacitly on non-competitive prices and thereby harm competition.
-I study popular reinforcement learning algorithms and show that they develop collusive behavior in a simulated market environment.
-To derive a counterfactual that resembles traditional tacit collusion, I conduct market experiments with human participants in the same environment.
-Across different treatments, I vary the market size and the number of firms that use a self-learned pricing algorithm.
-I provide evidence that oligopoly markets can become more collusive if algorithms make pricing decisions instead of humans.
-In two-firm markets, market prices are weakly increasing in the number of algorithms in the market.
+I study self-learning pricing algorithms and show that they are collusive in market simulations.
+To derive a counterfactual that resembles traditional tacit collusion, I conduct market experiments with humans in the same environment.
+Across different treatments, I vary the market size and the number of firms that use a pricing algorithm.
+I demonstrate that oligopoly markets can become more collusive if algorithms make pricing decisions instead of humans.
+In two-firm markets, prices are weakly increasing in the number of algorithms in the market.
 In three-firm markets, algorithms weaken competition if most firms use an algorithm and human sellers are inexperienced.

 Algorithmic Price Recommendations and Collusion (with Matthias Hunold)